surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 - **DAW Chunk Data** - Generates a waveform based on reading memory that serves as additional DAW chunk data (various non-automatable parameters and settings).

-**Note:** When using **Memory From...** as a source, there is no guarantee that the resulting waveform will be consistent, as memory data can vary depending on a number of things: the DAW used, the particular Surge instance, rebooting your machine, and so on.
+**Note:** When using **Memory From...** as a source, there is no guarantee that the resulting waveform will be consistent, as memory data can vary depending on a number of things: the DAW used, the particular Surge XT instance, rebooting your machine, and so on.
-Thus, it's good practice to bounce the audio output from Surge when using this mode.
+Thus, it's good practice to bounce the audio output from Surge XT when using this mode.
 You know what they say; "If you like it, you should... put a mic on it."